Do Go On - 360 - Alan Turing & The Enigma

 I think I saw it by myself.

 I was killing time.
-He's closing his eyes

-It's amazing.
-He's going back
+He's going back in time.

-in time.
-Take me back.
 Take me back.

 Take me back.
-I was at the

-I hate
+I hate Hoyt's popcorn.

-Hoyts popcorn.
 It's no good.
-Jess actually, her

-Where the good and bad popcorn is
+she can tell you where the good and bad popcorn

-Yeah village popcorn's better
+Yeah, village popcorn's better.

-Village is better
+Village is better.

-I didn't know that
+I didn't know that.

-It's a bit cardboardy
+It's a bit cardboardy.

 Are you eating the box?

-I tried to continue the riff there
+I tried to continue the riff there, but that is fun.

 We're doing an adult podcast.